Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

 \subsubsection{Model description}

 Another flexible and general max-id model family is the class of \emph{Gaussian location mixtures}, where $\eta_i$ has the form $\eta_i=R_i+W_i$.
-Here, the location variables $\{R_i\}$ are the points of a Poisson point process over $\mathbb R$ with mean measure $\overline \kappa$, and $\{W_i\}$ are independent Gaussian random fields.
+Here, the location variables $\{R_i\}$ are the points of a Poisson point process over $\mathbb R$ with mean measure $\overline \kappa$, and $\{W_i\}$ are independent {standard} Gaussian random fields {with mean zero and unit variance}.
 Again, the random variables $\{R_i\}$ can be interpreted as overall event magnitudes, while the random processes $\{W_i\}$ vary over $\mathcal{S}$ and can be viewed as spatial ``profiles".
-For a general parametric form of the distribution of event magnitudes $\{R_i\}$, we propose to define $\overline \kappa$ as
+For a general {and flexible} parametric form of the distribution of event magnitudes $\{R_i\}$, we propose to define $\overline \kappa$ as

 where $\overline\kappa(r)$ is the short-hand notation for $\overline\kappa([r,\infty))$.
 The parameter restrictions for $\alpha$, $\beta_1$ and $\beta_2$ ensure that the mean measure $\Lambda$ of the points $\{\eta_i\}$ is indeed Radon (i.e., locally finite) as required to defined a valid Poisson point process.
-Max-id models based on Gaussian location mixtures have never been explored in the literature, and the new model~\eqref{eq:measure_R2} is especially interesting in view of the flexible dependence structure that it yields and its close connection to max-stable Brown--Resnick processes \citep{Kabluchko.etal:2009}.
+Max-id models based on Gaussian location mixtures have never been explored in the literature, and the new model~\eqref{eq:measure_R2} is especially interesting in view of the flexible dependence structure that it yields and its close connection to {the max-stable Brown--Resnick process} \citep{Kabluchko.etal:2009}.
 The parameter $\beta_1$ controls the dependence strength in the upper tail, while $\beta_2$ controls the dependence strength in the lower tail.
 As in \S\ref{sec:gaussian-scale-mixture-description}, we may further allow for dependence between the point $R_i$ and the Gaussian field $W_i$ for each $i$.
 For a general and flexible correlation function of $W_i$, we may again use the correlation function in \eqref{eq:corr_function_W} to drive the range of the Gaussian fields $W_i$ through the location variable $R_i$, though other options are of course possible.
-In this case, the mean measure of $\{\eta_i;i=1,2,\dots\}$ at a set of locations $K$ is given by
+In this case, the mean measure {of $\{\eta_i;i=1,2,\dots\}$ at the finite set of locations $K\equiv K_N$} is given by